stanpak/eventer/README.md

 As this is the only way of sending back the error information the UI developers can create one standardized way of handling these errors and decide which parts of the message and how they are presented to the End User.

+## Rules on How to Code
+Here are some helpful rules on how to use this framework when working on your code:
+* Rule #1: If you have a non-recoverable situation, use the Emitter.throw() method.
+* Rule #2: If you want to report that something happened, just emit an event and go on.
+Emitter.emit()
+* Rule #3: Do not handle errors (exception) unless you need to recover any resources.
+In such situation try to use “finally” clause and let the other code to handle the rest.